 Final Thoughts On Break Bad Money Habits: The 25 Habits That Keep You Poor

-The money habits that are keeping you poor may be deeply ingrained, but it’s never too late to change.
-There is a way out of the cycle and into building wealth if you’re willing to take some risks and commit to changing your financial situation for good.
+The money habits keeping you poor may be deeply ingrained, but it’s never too late to change.
+There is a way out of the cycle and build financial success if you’re willing to take some risks and commit to changing your financial situation.

-You’ll need support from family members or friends who understand what it feels like when everything seems hopeless, so they can encourage you through your challenges and celebrate with you in your successes along the way to end bad spending habits.
+You’ll need support from family members or friends who understand what it feels like when everything seems hopeless.
+They can encourage you through your challenges and celebrate with you in your successes along the way to end bad spending habits.